Effective lattice Hamiltonian for monolayer MoS2 : Tailoring electronic structure with perpendicular electric and magnetic fields: Introduction

-{\it Introduction} --- Although studies of two dimensional (2D) electronic systems go back to some decades ago, it was only in 2004 that the first truly 2D one-atom thick material, graphene, was isolated successfully~\cite{novoselov04}.
+Although studies of two dimensional (2D) electronic systems go back to some decades, it was only in 2004 that the first truly 2D one-atom thick material, graphene, was isolated successfully~\cite{novoselov04}.
 Since then the fundamental interest besides the promising applications in nanoelectronic devices, has boosted the research about atomically thin 2D materials.
-It has been recently demonstrated that monolayer Molybdenum Disulphide (ML-MDS), MoS$_2$, a prototypical transition metal dichalcogenide, shows a transition from an indirect band gap of $1.3$ eV in a bulk structure to a direct band gap of $1.8$ eV in the monolayer structure ~\cite{mak10,giacometti11}.
-The electronic structure of ML-MDS exhibits a valley degree of freedom indicating that the valence and conduction bands consist of two degenerate valleys ($K$, $K'$) located at the corners of hexagonal Brillouin zone.
-The lack of inversion symmetry of ML-MDS results in a strong spin-valley coupling and the valence and conduction bands can be described by a minimal effective model Hamiltonian with a strong spin-orbit interaction which splits the valence band to spin-up and spin-down subbands~\cite{xiao12,cui12,cao12}.
-Due to the peculiar band structure, a variety of nanoelectronic applications~\cite{wang12} including valleytronics, spintronics, optoelectronics and room temperature transistor~\cite{giacometti11} are suggested for ML-MDS.
-Induction of valley polarization using optical pumping with circularly polarized light is validated by both {\it ab initio} calculations and experimental observations~\cite{cui12,cao12,sallen12, behnia}.
-Also a combined valley and spin Hall physics has been predicted as a result of intimate coupling of spin and valley degrees of freedom~\cite{xiao12}.
+It has been recently demonstrated that monolayer molybdenum misulfide (ML-MDS), MoS$_2$, a prototypical transition metal dichalcogenide (TMD), shows a transition from an indirect band gap of $1.3$ eV in a bulk structure to a direct band gap of $1.8$ eV in the monolayer structure ~\cite{mak10,giacometti11}.
+The electronic structure of ML-MDS exhibits a valley degree of freedom indicating that the valence and conduction bands consist of two degenerate valleys ($K$, and $K'$) located at the corners of the hexagonal Brillouin zone.
+The lack of inversion symmetry of ML-MDS results in a strong spin-valley coupling and the valence and conduction bands can be described by a minimal effective model Hamiltonian with a strong spin-orbit interaction which splits the valence band into spin-up and spin-down subbands~\cite{xiao12,cui12,cao12}.
+Due to the peculiar band structure, a variety of nanoelectronic applications~\cite{wang12} including valleytronics, spintronics, optoelectronics and room temperature transistors~\cite{giacometti11} have been suggested for ML-MDS.
+Induction of valley polarization using optical pumping with circularly polarized light is validated by both {\it ab initio} calculations and experimental observations~\cite{cui12,cao12,sallen12,mak12,behnia}.
+Also a combined valley and spin Hall physics has been predicted as a result of intimate coupling of the spin and valley degrees of freedom~\cite{xiao12}.